Skip to main content

 CO2 and MEthane eXperiment

-The CO2 and MEthane eXperiment (COMEX) campaign supported the mission definition of CarbonSat and HyspIRI by providing representative airborne remote sensing data as well as ground-based and airborne in situ data.
+The CO2 and Methane Experiment (COMEX) was a field campaign supporting the mission definition of CarbonSat and HyspIRI.
+Researchers collected representative airborne remote sensing data, as well as ground-based and airborne in situ data.

-These objectives were addressed by a unique combination of VIS/NIR/SWIR hyperspectral remote sensing airborne instrumentation, TIR hyperspectral remote sensing airborne instrumentation, and NIR/SWIR spectroscopic remote sensing airborne instrumentation.
+These objectives were addressed by a unique combination of VIS/NIR/SWIR hyperspectral remote sensing airborne instrumentation, TIR hyperspectral instrumentation, and NIR/SWIR spectroscopic instrumentation.
 COMEX also used in situ airborne and ground-based measurements for validation and interpretation support.

-COMEX demonstrated that methane emissions associated with fossil fuel production activities in the Los Angeles area were of sufficient magnitude and size for space-based observations.
+COMEX demonstrated that methane emissions associated with fossil fuel production activities in the Los Angeles area were of sufficient magnitude and size to be observed by space-based instruments.

 Principal Investigator